 How will you socialize safely?

-It’s important for everyone to have an understanding of how they should behave when you’re together.
-For example, you might want everyone to agree to sit 6 feet apart and to wear masks the entire time or part of the time.
-If you’re indoors, it’s especially important to wear a mask.
-And you might opt for one person serving food versus a buffet style where everyone is passing items around.
 Getting creative and being flexible with your annual traditions will help keep everyone safe.
-According to the CDC, gatherings with more preventive measures like wearing a mask, physically distancing, and washing your hands pose less risk than gatherings where fewer or no preventive measures are being implemented.1 It’s also important to get a flu shot before attending a gathering to help protect yourself and your loved ones.
+According to the CDC, gatherings with more preventive measures like wearing a mask, physically distancing, and washing your hands pose less risk than gatherings where fewer or no preventive measures are being implemented.* If you do attend a holiday gathering, you should consider self-isolating for 2 weeks after to protect the health of others.
+It’s also important to get a flu shot before attending a gathering to help protect yourself and your loved ones.

-So, whether you’re doing a small in-person gathering or video chatting with family, think about how you might adjust your traditions to lower your risk of getting or spreading COVID-19.
+So, whether you’re celebrating with your household or just video chatting with loved ones, think about how to adjust your traditions to lower your risk of getting or spreading COVID-19.
 Remember to take care of your physical health as well as your mental health throughout the holiday season.
 And may your days be merry — and healthy and safe.

-1“Holiday Celebrations,” Centers for Disease Control and Prevention, September 21, 2020.
+*“Holiday Celebrations and Small Gatherings,” Centers for Disease Control and Prevention, accessed September 21, 2020.